 Promoting ethical flowers for improved working conditions in supply chains: The disconnect between increased certification and poor purchaser knowledge

-This project examines how the promotion of ethical flowers can contribute to improved working conditions in supply chains.
-It investigates a puzzling disconnect between the trend of flower farms investing in social certification, and poor purchaser knowledge of standards.
-The research is significant as it advances understanding of certification as an expression of corporate social responsibility (CSR) and has embedded practical impacts, as demand for ethical flowers will benefit businesses and promote sustainable improvements.
-The objective is to develop a model for ensuring the value of certification is benefited from throughout the supply chain, from workers through to consumers.
+This project examined how the promotion of ethical flowers can contribute to improved working conditions in supply chains.
+It investigated a puzzling disconnect between the trend of flower farms investing in social certification, and poor purchaser knowledge of standards.
+The research was significant as it advances understanding of certification as an expression of corporate social responsibility (CSR) and has embedded practical impacts, as demand for ethical flowers can benefit businesses and promote sustainable improvements.
+The objective was to develop a model for ensuring the value of certification is benefited from throughout the supply chain, from workers through to consumers.

 In this context, an ethical or responsible flower has been defined as a certified one, with farms investing in private regulation to demonstrate their employment and/or environmental practices have attained certain standards.
 However, we find the myriad certification schemes are complex, with not only consumers, but often florists and even wholesalers misunderstanding or being unaware of them.
 Therefore it is difficult for purchase decisions to be made based on ethical considerations.

-By investigating the uneven promotion of ethical flowers, this project is identifying opportunities for the value of certification to be benefitted from throughout the supply chain.
-The study is impactful, as interest in ethical flowers will spotlight poor conditions and increase demand for rigour in certification, positively affecting businesses and work conditions in newly developing countries, potentially influencing other industries exploring certification.
+By investigating the uneven promotion of ethical flowers, this project identified opportunities for the value of certification to be benefitted from throughout the supply chain.
+The study was impactful, as interest in ethical flowers spotlights poor conditions and increased demand for rigour in certification, positively affects businesses and work conditions in newly developing countries, potentially influencing other industries exploring certification.